Description:

 - Order/rearrange the column definitions

 - Create another Form definition called “EditableGridDataControls.”
-This Form is necessary as it holds the form controls with values for the grid.
+This Form is necessary because it holds the form controls and their values for the grid.

-- Inline Editing enables the user to change the content directly on the line.
-Form Editing allows the user to change the content on a form in a pop-up window.
-This feature enables the user to modify multiple columns of data using the vertical scroll feature on the form.
+- Inline Editing allows users to change content directly on the line.
+Form Editing allows users to modify form content in a pop-up window.
+This feature lets users modify multiple columns of data using the form's vertical scroll.
 By default, the Inline Editing button is focused.

 - Double-click the “EditGridData” widget to configure the “Column Definitions” properties.
-Select the above Form definition from the drop-down list that holds the controls for the grid.
-Select the button for “Inline Edit or Form Edit” style.
+Select the Form definition from the drop-down list that contains the controls for the grid.
+Select the “Inline Edit or Form Edit” style button.
 Click the plus sign (+) to insert an empty row.
-Select the column name from the drop-down list and provide a display name in the text box.
+Select the column name from the drop-down list and enter a display name in the text box.
 Select the “key field” from the drop-down list to update or delete the row in the grid.
 Drag and drop the fields vertically to arrange their order.
 A summary label text is required when any column checkboxes are selected.
-Based on the column definition settings, the summary row will compute the SUM of each column and display the value as text (read-only).
-When row data is changed, the summary row will automatically update the summary data in real-time.
-A field appears read-only during runtime when its widget is configured as read-only.
-An editable field is mandated by the input data type and size based on its control widget configuration.
+Based on the column definition settings, the summary row will compute the SUM of each column and display the value as read-only text.
+When row data changes, the summary row will automatically update the summary data in real time.
+A field appears read-only at runtime when its widget is configured as read-only.
+An editable field is determined by the input data type and size, based on its control widget configuration.

-- Configuring the Form Editing feature shall render the UI as below.
+- Configuring the Form Editing feature will render the UI as shown below.
 You may reposition the row items by dragging and dropping them vertically.
 Configure the DB table name reference.

 - The Form definition is configured beforehand with widget controls, such as text boxes, checkboxes, date pickers, and dropdowns.
-The widget configurations can be required, read-only, or accept certain data types and sizes as inputs.
+The widget configurations can be required or read-only, and can accept certain data types and sizes as inputs.

 - Configure the Actions as shown in the graphic below.
-Select appropriate checkboxes to define the behavior of the EditGridData table during execution.
-When the selected row is approved during runtime, a flag value of 1 is captured.
-The FlowWright Admin user has all action privileges, regardless of the configuration done here.
+Select the appropriate checkboxes to define the behavior of the EditGridData table during execution.
+When the selected row is approved at runtime, a flag value of 1 is recorded.
+The FlowWright Admin user has all action privileges, regardless of the configuration here.

-- In the Styling tab, select the columns' colors.
-Then, click the Refresh icon to load the columns for the first time.
+- In the Styling tab, select the colors for the columns.
+Then click the Refresh icon to load the columns for the first time.

-- Customize the column colors by referring to the #hex code.
+- Customize the column colors using the #hex code.

 - Globalize the Form as shown below.
-Select the language culture from the drop-down.
+Select the language culture from the drop-down list.

 - Create a process definition to route the EditGridData form, as shown below.

-- Save the process definition, create a process instance, and execute.
-Then, render the task to view the EditGridData form.
+- Save the process definition, create a process instance, execute it, and then render the task to view the EditGridData form.

-- Save the process definition, create a process instance, and execute.
-Then, render the task to view the EditGridData form.
+- Save the process definition, create a process instance, execute it, and then render the task to view the EditGridData form.

-- Click on the modify icon to edit the record.
-For Inline Editing, the fields appear editable and require providing specific data types and size information, as specified in the widget configuration mapped during design.
-Click on save (tick icon) to confirm the changes.
+- Click the modify icon to edit the record.
+For Inline Editing, the fields appear editable and require specifying data types and size information, as defined in the widget configuration mapped during design.
+Click the save icon (checkmark) to confirm the changes.

-- Click on the modify icon to edit the record.
-The fields appear editable for Form Editing and require inputting specific data types and size information, as per the widget configuration mapped during design.
-Click on the save button.
+- Click the modify icon to edit the record.
+The fields appear editable in Form Editing mode and require specific data types and size information, as per the widget configuration set during design.
+Click the Save button.

-- The privileges for regular users (non-admins) depend on the ACTION configuration mapped during design.
-Modifications can also be limited to only the record created by the user.
-An audit trail facility runs in the background, noting the changes made.
+- The privileges for regular users (non-admins) depend on the ACTION configuration defined during design.
+Modifications can also be limited to the record created by the user.
+An audit trail runs in the background, recording the changes made.

-- Click on the “Select All” button to mark all rows as selected quickly.
+- Click the “Select All” button to quickly select all rows.

-- Click on the “Unselect All” button to unmark all rows quickly.
+- Click the “Unselect All” button to quickly deselect all rows.

-- Select a single row or multiple rows and click on the “Approve Selected Row(s)” button.
-The rows are marked approved with the flag value.
+- Select a single row or multiple rows, then click the “Approve Selected Row(s)” button.
+The selected rows are marked as approved with the flag value.
 The approved rows may be locked according to the configuration.

-- The Admin user's privileges override the ACTION configuration mapped during design.
-The admin user may modify the grid data as necessary.
-An audit trail feature tracks row updates, deletions, and approvals.
-The audit records are stored in the SQL table [deEditGridDataAudit].
+- The Admin user's privileges override the ACTION configuration defined during design.
+The Admin user may modify the grid data as needed.
+An audit trail tracks row updates, deletions, and approvals.
+Audit records are stored in the SQL table [deEditGridDataAudit].

-- The EditGridData can have columns with links configured to render form instances.
-EditGridData can also refer to a text box value that filters the data.
+- EditGridData can include columns with links configured to render form instances.
+EditGridData can also reference a text box value that filters the data.
 To do this, use the “Settings” tab to configure the SQL statement tab, as shown below.

 - A sample code reference is provided here for quick modification by copying and pasting.